Updated: Jan 6

 Because of the myriad job roles and risks found in the working world, there is no blanket solution when an employee refuses to attend a health surveillance medical.
 However, there are some questions that it would be helpful to ask yourself to help you find an appropriate solution:

-Why is the employee refusing to attend? - Is their reason legitimate, for example is there a medical reason they cannot undergo health surveillance medicals?
+Why is the employee refusing to attend their medical? - Is their reason legitimate, for example is there a medical reason they cannot undergo health surveillance medicals?
 In which case a referral to occupational health could help you find a solution.
 Is it just that they cannot make one date in particular but could attend at another time?
 It’s worth noting that employers should bear the cost of health surveillance and employees have a right to attend during their paid working hours.

 Does the employee's work pose a risk to their health? - The answer to this question is probably yes if you have already included them in your health surveillance programme, but it is worth double checking.
 In some instances, an employee might have been moved to a new role but not been taken off the health surveillance schedule - or a new process implemented that has removed a risk since their last medical assessment.
+In this case, they may no longer require health surveillance and their refusal to attend may be valid.

 What are the risks of not taking part in the health surveillance programme?
 Think of different scenarios - ill health is one risk, but what further risks could that pose to the employee, their co-workers, and the wider business.
 A worst case scenario could be noise induced hearing loss causing an employee to not hear a warning shout and suffer a severe workplace injury as a result.